Explore Window in Excel 2010

 Rows are numbered from 1 onwards and keeps on increasing as you keep entering data.
 Maximum limit is 1,048,576 rows.

-This displays sheet information as well as the insertion point location.
-From left to right, this bar can contains the total number of pages and words in the document, language etc.
+This displays the sheet information as well as the insertion point location.
+From left to right, this bar can contain the total number of pages and words in the document, language etc.

 You can configure the status bar by right-clicking anywhere on it and by selecting or deselecting options from the provided list.